 If this Agent is compromised by Malware, for example, it will not work properly.

-Fortunately Microsoft offer an automatic fix for this.
-To apply it to your computer run the Windows Update Agent' (Opens New Window)
+Fortunately, Microsoft offers an automatic fix for this.
+To apply it to your computer, run the Windows Update Agent' fix file.

 The second issue to look at is the BITS Queue.
 Sometimes this protocol also becomes damaged and to fix it yourself is long and complicated.